AngyKim/AngyIT/Portfolio_2_Windows Server & Active Directory/README.md

-# Windows Server & Active Directory Project
+# Create a Domain Controlloer in Windows Server

 ## Overview
 A hands-on project setting up a Windows Server instance and promoting it to a Domain Controller, then organizing Active Directory with Users, Computers, and Groups.